amcl11/binary_classification_neural_network/README.md

  - **Model 2** - First and subsequent hidden layers were experimented with by iterating through `relu`, `leaky relu`, `tanh`, and `sigmoid`.
 Model 2 seemed to perform better without leaky relu as an activation option, so I eventually dropped that option.
 - `tuner.search` was used to run multiple hyperparameter options to find the best model and iterate over different neurons, layers, and activation functions.

-**Were you able to achieve the target model performance?**

-- I was unable to score over 75% on the validation data without overfitting the training data.

-**What steps did you take in your attempts to increase model performance?**
+**Steps to try increase model performance**

- - I created multiple binning options across the below categories:
+ - Multiple binning options across the below categories:

   `ASK_AMT`
   `INCOME_AMT`